 If you’re looking for another side dish for Thanksgiving, Christmas, Easter, or any other holiday dinner, this is a good one.
 In fact, you’d better make plenty because it’ll quickly disappear.

 You can either peel them or leave the skins on.
 Since potato skins have quite a few nutrients, I leave them on.
-I also enjoy the extra texture.
+I also enjoy the extra texture and flavor.

 Benefits of Potatoes